 1/3 cup chopped green onion

 6 oz snap peas, chopped into bite sized pieces

 a couple large handfuls of mixed greens (I used a spinach/arugula mix)

 before making this salad, see asterisk below

 Bring quinoa and broth to a low boil, then cover and reduce heat to low for 15-20 minutes, until quinoa is cooked and absorbed all the broth (while your quinoa is cooking, I recommend chopping the onion, snap peas, and avocado).
 Set quinoa aside for a few minutes to cool slightly so it doesn’t wilt the salad greens.
 You can give it a good stir now and then to help it cool faster.
 Meanwhile, in a large bowl, gently toss together the avocado, green onion, blueberries, snap peas, and mixed greens.
-Mix in quinoa and drizzle with olive oil and lemon juice.
+Mix in quinoa and drizzle with olive oil and lemon juice; add red pepper flakes, if using.
 Salt and pepper to taste.